 Elevation: 3,665 ft (ca. 1,117 meters)

-Sakurajima (桜島) is located in the south of Kyushu Island and is one of the most active in the world.
+Sakurajima (桜島), located in the south of Kyushu Island, is the most active volcano in Japan and one of the most active in the world.
 This volcano is often in level 3 warning, which means that you can’t really approach the volcano, but you still can observe it from a further distance.

 Before the eruption in 1914, this volcano was an island, but the lava flows linked it to the Osumi Peninsula.
 Since 1955, Sakurajima has been showing a lot of small explosions and summit eruptions.
 Researchers actually think that, in the next 30 years, Sakurajima may have a major eruption.